Latin: Renaissance and Neo-Latin

-During the Early Modern Age, Latin still was the most important language of culture in Europe.
-Therefore, until the end of the 17th century, the majority of books and almost all diplomatic documents were written in Latin.
+Latin education underwent a process of reform to classicise written and spoken Latin.
+Schooling remained largely Latin medium until approximately 1700.
+Until the end of the 17th century, the majority of books and almost all diplomatic documents were written in Latin.
 Afterwards, most diplomatic documents were written in French (a Romance language) and later native or other languages.
+Education methods gradually shifted towards written Latin, and eventually concentrating solely on reading skills.
+The decline of Latin education took several centuries and proceeded much more slowly than the decline in written Latin output.

 Contemporary Latin

 Despite having no native speakers, Latin is still used for a variety of purposes in the contemporary world.